 Sturdy footwear is recommended and wading isn’t recommended or even necessary.

-low water, we recommend No 1 or No 2 Mepps with small flying Cs with one set of treble hooks permitted only.
-In higher water, we recommend no 3 Mepp LONG.
+Spinning is successful on the Yorkshire Esk and in low water, No 1 or No 2 Mepps is recommended, with small flying Cs with one set of treble hooks permitted only.
+In higher water, no 3 Mepp LONG is suggested.

 Worm, shrimp and prawn are not permitted on Egton Estate fishery.

-The Wheatsheaf Inn at Egton provides an excellent pint of local beer and a sandwich though fishermen may bring their own and Take it away with them afterwards.
+The Wheatsheaf Inn at Egton provides an excellent pint of local beer and a sandwich though fishermen may bring their own and take it away with them afterwards.
 The Horseshoe Hotel is also excellent which boasts a cast of the largest salmon caught on the Yorkshire Esk, proudly mounted in the bar.
 Whitby is 10 minutes drive away, boasting tremendous history and the North Yorkshire Moors, important for its Heather habitat and ground nesting birds is on the doorstep.